 Part of the new generation of large cup daffodils, ‘Sunlover’ is big, bright and beautiful.
-The large perianth is lemon yellow with hints of green, but is almost eclipsed by the wide, ruffled deep orange cup.
-Flowers open early to mid season.
+The large perianth is lemon yellow with hints of green, but this beauty is almost eclipsed by the wide, ruffled, deep orange cup.
+The iridescent flowers open mid to late season.

 Great in the garden and a cinch to grow.
 We have trialled and tested these varieties to ensure they are good and hardy, and we are confident of their quality.
 They can be relied upon to produce masses of unfailing spring colour for many years to come.

 Don’t let the name throw you off, Garden Daffodils can also be grown in containers!

 You can take advantage of the large variety of daffodils available to create a symphony of colours and textures in your garden or containers.
 Don’t forget, by choosing early mid and late flowering varieties you can enjoy daffodils from June to October.

 Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.